operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 - **kubeconfig**: the local path to a kubeconfig.
 This uses well-defined default loading rules to load the config if empty.
 - **namespace**: the cluster namespace in which Operator resources are created.
   This namespace must already exist in the cluster.
+This is an optional field which will default to the kubeconfig context if not provided.
 - **timeout**: a time string dictating the maximum time that `run` can run.
 The command will return an error if the timeout is exceeded.